The tutor will probably first ask you what you want to work on.

 Yes, definitely!
 We can help you with any stage of the process of writing your paper, including brainstorming ideas or starting an outline.

 If you need to cancel an appointment, cancel online or phone us at least 12 hours in advance of the appointment.
 If you provide us with less notice than that, even if we cancel your appointment, it will be marked as a no-show.
+If you receive three no-shows in a semester, your account will be suspended for the rest of the term.

 No, we don't format papers, or do copyediting of any kind.
 However, we have all of the up-to-date manuals and we can help you look for patterns of inconsistencies in your formatting.
 We can also help you use the manual to answer difficult questions about formatting.